-Many Nigerians come to the United States as international students to earn their degree.
-This is not an easy process especially as the cost of a US education can be quite expensive – and continues to rise year after year.
+Many Nigerians come to the United States as international students to earn their undergraduate or graduate degree.
+This is not an easy process especially as the cost of an international education in the US can be quite expensive – and continues to rise year after year.

-To help international students affording their education, we provide student loans to Nigerians studying in the US.
-Our international student loans cover up to the total cost of your education minus any received financial aid, which must be certified by your school.
+One option to help international students afford their education is a student loan which can cover up to the total cost of your education minus any financial aid received.
+The loan amount must be certified by your school.

-If you are a Nigerian student interested in a US student loan, start your research with our Compare Student Loan tool that will match you with a list of lenders specific to your school.
+If you are interested in a student loan to study in the USA or Canada, start your research with our Student Loan comparison tool that will match you with a list of lenders specific to your school.
 Simply use the tool above and follow these three steps:

 Our student loan comparison tool allows you to compare basic terms and choose the loan that's right for you.
 Then, apply online and get initial approval within weeks!